 Whether you want to visit or reside in Vanuatu is entirely up to you.
 There is no physical residence, visit or interview required to acquire or maintain Vanuatu citizenship.

-If you are on the lookout for a ‘plan B’ in life, then the Vanuatu passport is an excellent option.
+If you are on the lookout for a ‘plan B’ in life, this is an excellent option.
 For an affordable investment, you and your entire family can acquire a second passport giving you visa-free access to 96 countries and six months of visa-free access to the United Kingdom.
 On top of that, enjoy great tax benefits as Vanuatu citizens are exempted from personal taxation; wealth tax, inheritance, gift, capital gains or income tax.

-This is the list of documents necessary to apply for the Vanuatu citizenship by investment program:
+This is the list of documents necessary to apply for Vanuatu economic citizenship:

 - A completed citizenship application form